mbot-dev/OpenMars/README.md

 #### 3．Compile
  * Select opendolphin[clean] in the Configurations menu(stays in the upper right corner), then click the green arrow button to run the target.
  * Select opendolphin[package] in the same menu, then run it.
- * this cause downloading libraries .... wait until done.
+ * This cause downloading libraries .... wait until done.

 #### 4. Create postgres user and database